muratk5n/thirdwave/en/README.md

 Franz Ferdinand is the obvious 'trigger', but the plethora of equally viable (and contradicting) theories fail to reach a conclusion.
-People throw up their hands and say "still a big mystery to us". 🤨 Is the consensus made to avoid something?
+People throw up their hands and say "still a big mystery to us". 🤨 Is the consensus trying to avoid certain conslusions?

 ---